What better way to get children to connect with nature than to take the classroom outdoors!

 INFORMATION FOR SCHOOLS

-Since 2011 Father Nature has completed outdoor classrooms for Allen Edwards School, Boutcher Primary (Southwark), Durand Academy, Heathbrook Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
+Since 2011 Father Nature has completed outdoor classrooms or developed the outdoor areas for Allen Edwards School, Boutcher Primary (Southwark), Durand Academy, Heathbrook Primary School, Jubilee Primary School, Lark Hall School, Maytree Children’s Centre, Peter Hills School (Rotherhithe), Richard Atkins Primary School, The Spinney at Clapham Common, Stockwell Primary, Sudbourne Primary School, and Wellingtons Nursery (Wandsworth).
 Current projects include five more projects in Lambeth.
 If you would like to visit one of our completed Outdoor classroom sites then we will happily arrange a visit.
 Please call our landscape designer Crispin Swayne on 077962 41970 or email us at email@example.com.